-New staff are welcome to contact their Liaison Librarian on their arrival at the University to arrange to have a chat about any aspect of the Library's services.
-A library guide for University staff is available on the web-pages.
+New academic staff are welcome to contact their Liaison Librarian on their arrival at the University to arrange to have a chat about any aspect of the Library's services.
+A library guide for University academic staff is available on the web-pages.

 Information Skills Teaching